how to use this Press Kit

-Theresa Okokon is a Pushcart Prize nominated essayist.
-A Wisconsinite living in New England, she is a writer, a storyteller, the co-host of Stories From The Stage.
-In addition to writing and performing her own stories, Theresa also teaches storytelling and writing , coaches other tellers, hosts story slams, and emcees events for nonprofits.
-An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet, Theresa's memoir in essays about memory, family stories, and the death of her father -- titled THE OKOKON FAMILY ORCHESTRA -- is slated for publication with Atria Books at Simon & Schuster.
+Theresa Okokon is an award winning writer, storyteller, and teacher.
+A Wisconsinite living in New England, she is the co-host of Stories From The Stage, who—in addition to writing and performing her own stories—also teaches storytelling and writing, coaches other tellers, hosts storytelling events, and collaborates with nonprofits on narrative-driven special projects and events.
+An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet, Theresa's memoir in essays about memory, family stories, and the death of her father -- titled WHO I ALWAYS WAS -- was published by Atria Books at Simon & Schuster in 2025.

 Theresa's writing (and bathroom selfies!) have appeared in midnight & indigo, ELLE, the Independent, WBUR's Cognoscenti, and Boston.com.
 Her essay Me Llamo Theresa, published by Hippocampus Magazine, was named among the Top Essays of the Week by Longreads and The Rumpus, and later nominated for a 2020 Pushcart Prize.